razafinarivohanania/folder-file-size/README.md

-# 1. What is it for?
+# 1. What is it used for?

 This program allows to retrieve all folders and files size for all partitions avalaible.
 Output is sorted by descending size followed by name ordering.